junxit/us-congress-bills-117/metadata.md

 - 2022-05-10 — Introduced in House
 - 2022-05-10 — Introduced in House
 - 2022-05-10 — Referred to the House Committee on Veterans' Affairs.
+- 2022-06-07 — Referred to the Subcommittee on Health.
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7940-7942)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7698.
+- 2022-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-19 — Mr. Takano moved to suspend the rules and pass the bill.
+- 2022-09-19 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H7940)
+- 2022-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.